 I like to take a piece of fabric for the background that is bigger than 4 x 6 and fuse it to one side of the Fast2Fuse.
 Make sure that the other side is on the freezer paper or Teflon sheet on your ironing board.
 Then trim the fabric off of the fusible.
 This is easier, and there is no mess on your iron if the fabric wasn’t just the exact same size as the fusible.

-Then, take scraps of fabric and apply the Wonder Under or other fusible web.
+Then, take scraps of fabric and apply the Wonder Under or other double sided fusible web.
 Cut out a heart shape, then peel off the paper.
-Fuse to the background fabric, still on the freezer paper or Teflon sheet.
+Fuse to the background fabric, again on the freezer paper or Teflon sheet.

-Head to your sewing machine and use your free motion foot, and lower your feed dogs and stitch unevenly around the heart three times.
+Head to your sewing machine and use your free motion foot.
+Lower your feed dogs and stitch unevenly around the heart three times.
 I learned that I really like the uneven stitching BETTER than even stitching.
 But feel free to stitch evenly if you like that look better.
 It’s your postcard – your preference.

 Time to back the postcard now.
 Lay out a large piece of white muslin on your ironing board.
 Then place the postcards with the fusible side down (right side up) on the muslin.
 Press enough that there is a bond.
 Then, turn it over and press well with a lot of steam to secure the fusible bond.
 Be sure to follow the instructions that came with your fusible web because instructions can vary from brand to brand.